 Reporting to JHREC (for approved projects)

-Amendment Request Form needs to be completed when any alterations are made to the project such as staff changes and changes to the methodology or research instruments.
-If a Department of Justice letter of support was attached to your application the business area/s concerned need to be informed of the amendment prior to submission to the JHREC.
+An Amendment Request Form needs to be completed when any alterations are made to the project such as staff changes and changes to the methodology or research instruments.
+If a department letter of support was attached to your application, the business areas concerned need to be informed of the amendment prior to submission to JHREC.

 Annual Report Forms are to be submitted every 12 months for projects which extend beyond 12 months in duration.